Wednesday mornings 10.15-12.15

 Pierre Boulez and Les Flèches 8 December 1944, Paris

 Although appointed as a teacher of harmony at the Paris Conservatoire (under the Vichy government who had dismissed Bloch under the Statut des Juifs), Olivier Messiaen was a magnet to a wide range of young avant-garde musicians who gathered for his analysis seminars conducted in a private house in Paris.
 Centred as much on composition as analysis, the classes later became legendary, changing the face of European composition through attendees such as Boulez and Stockhausen.

 Wednesday 13 February, 10.15–12.15 Karl Lutchmayer Presenter

 Richard Strauss: Metamorphosen 25 January 1946, Zurich

 Completing Karl’s series of lectures of events based around music and war, this session looks at Strauss’ complex relationship with the Nazi regime.
 Culminating in Metamorphosen, the lush, post-Romantic work for strings written in the last months of the war, we trace the composer’s disgust for the ideology, but impotence in the face of self-interest.
-How should we understand the di erence between a musician’s actions and his works?
+How should we understand the difference between a musician’s actions and his works?

 Wednesday 27 February, 10.15–12.15 Katy Hamilton Presenter

 John Adams: Nixon in China 22 October 1987, Houston

-In what was to become the rst of a string of operas based on contemporary events, Minimalist composer John Adams tells the story of Richard Nixon’s 1972 visit to China to establish diplomatic relations between the two countries.
-This eclectic score features references to everything from Gershwin and Wagner to Philip Glass and Johann Strauss – with Nixon’s own words even set in a way to capture his recognizable speech patterns.
+In what was to become the first of a string of operas based on contemporary events, Minimalist composer John Adams tells the story of Richard Nixon’s 1972 visit to China to establish diplomatic relations between the two countries.
+This eclectic score features references to everything from Gershwin and Wagner to Philip Glass and Johann Strauss – with Nixon’s own words even set in a way to capture his recognisable speech patterns.
 A little over a decade after Nixon’s political demise and the Watergate Scandal, Nixon in China brings the 1970s vividly to life, as American and Chinese leaders alike are forced to ask: ‘How much of what we did was good?’

 Wednesday 6 March, 10.15–12.15 Stephen Johnson Presenter